DSACMS/dedupliFHIR/CONTRIBUTING.md

 2. Check out the `main` branch
 3. Create a feature branch
 4. Write code and tests for your change
-5. From your branch, make a pull request against `cmsgov/cmsgov-example-repo/main`
+5. From your branch, make a pull request against `dev` if you have a feature change and `main` if it is a hotfix
-6. Work with repo maintainers to get your change reviewed
+6. Work with repo maintainers to get your change reviewed and resolve git history if needed
-7. Wait for your change to be pulled into `cmsgov/cmsgov-example-repo/main`
+7. Wait for your change to be pulled into `dev` and later released into `main`
 8. Delete your feature branch

 ### Testing Conventions